philgladman/home-rpi-NAS/README.md

 ```

 - restart samba `kubectl exec -it $SAMBA_POD -- /etc/init.d/smbd restart`

-- create new linux user in container for samba use `kubectl exec -it $SAMBA_POD -- adduser <username>` and type in new password
-- create new smb user `kubectl exec -it $SAMBA_POD -- smbpasswd -a <username>` and type in new password
+## Step 7.)
+Test and confirm access to NAS
 - connect to smb from computer,
 - on mac, click on finder, then click `cmd+k`, type in `smb://<ip-of-pi>`, click connect, click connect again, and now type in your newly created username and password.
 Click on the name of the NAS that was created.
-- in terminal downland smbclient `sudo apt install smbclient` and run `smbclient -L <rpi-ip-address> -U <smb-username>` and type in password. you will see the name of the new NAS under `Sharename`.
+- in terminal, downland smbclient `sudo apt install smbclient` and run `smbclient -L <rpi-ip-address> -U <smb-username>` and type in password. you will see the name of the new NAS under `Sharename`.

-##### Updates
-- clone repo
-- add smbuser and smbpass files under samba dir, and add user and pass to files
-- kubectl apply -k .